faintest

 双语例句

-没有丝毫找到他的希望。 - I haven't the faintest idea what they are to each other.
+- I haven't the faintest idea how to care for a snake

-他昨天说政府推行这样的措施连“微乎其微的可能性”都没有。 - I haven't the faintest notion of what he means.
+他昨天说政府推行这样的措施连“微乎其微的可能性”都没有。 - We haven't the faintest idea where he is.